Poly93/React/README.md

 >                            Full-Stack Developer
 ## _E-Commerce - Lubricentro Stocco_

-This website is powered by React, HTML5, Firebase, Bootstrap and is mobile-ready too.
+This website is powered by React, HTML5, Firebase, Bootstrap, SweetAlert2 and is mobile-ready too.

 ## Installation